 The two components of regret cost are summed and combined into a single table, and the worst regret cost for each is determined.
-The scenario that has the lowest worst regret cost is selected as being the optimal scenario for the auction.
+The scenario that has the lowest worst regret cost is selected as being the optimal scenario.
 This is given in the bottom table of Figure 9.